sensu/sensu-puppet/DESIGN.md

 ## Classes

-Seven main public classes (add more as needed):
+Six main public classes (add more as needed):

 * sensu - Define variables used by all other classes
 * sensu::agent - Sensu Agent